RESEARCHERS

 There are 3 options to meet Horizon Europe's open publishing requirement:

-• Pay for an Article Processing Charges (APC) to publish open immediately in a hybrid or gold journal.
-Publishing in a gold magazine is an eligible cost in Horizon Europe but it is not in the case of hybrid magazines.
-See the grants to publish in open access to the UPC.
+• Pay an Article Processing Charges (APC) to publish open immediately in a hybrid or gold journal.
+Publishing in a gold journal is an eligible cost in Horizon Europe but not in the case of hybrid journals.
+In this case, see the grants to publish in open access to the UPC.

 • Post on the platform Open Research Europe.
 In this case, the cost of the APC is borne by the European Commission.